chrisemunt/mg_go/README.md

 A GO Extension for InterSystems **Cache/IRIS** and **YottaDB**.

 Chris Munt <cmunt@mgateway.com>
-17 February 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+14 March 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 1.2; Revision 3.
+* Current Release: Version: 1.2; Revision 4.
 * Two connectivity models to the InterSystems or YottaDB database are provided: High performance via the local database API or network based.
 * [Release Notes](#RelNotes) can be found at the end of this document.